UNDP-Data/geohub/documentation/docs/data/data_structure.md

+---
+title: How is the data arranged in the GeoHub?
+---

 # How is the data arranged in the GeoHub?

 We follow a unique way to arrange our data sets!
 All the data sets within the UNDP GeoHub are arranged in "Buckets".